pyranha-labs/textology/README.md

 however, Textology is an extension of Textual: it does not replace Textual, but rather provides additional options on top of the core framework.

 Before using Textology, be comfortable with Textual.
+For tutorials, guides, etc., refer to the [Textual Documentation](https://textual.textualize.io/guide/).
 Textology is NOT a replacement for Textual, it is an extension.
 Callbacks, widgets, screens, event lifecycles, etc., from Textual still apply to Textology extended widgets and applications.
 For other advanced features, familiarity with Dash/FastAPI/Flask principles will help.
-Examples are included for advanced features, such as callback based applications.
+Examples for Textology extensions, such as callback based applications, are included in this documentation.

 ## Table Of Contents